 Will the protocol help my sleep if I work night shifts?

 Night shift work chronically disrupts circadian rhythm and cortisol timing.
 The protocol can support mitigation, but circadian re-entrainment is difficult without schedule adjustment.
-Consult Dr. Chaudhari for a customized protocol if your work schedule is fixed.
+Members who want a medically customized adjunct can consult Dr. Swet Chaudhari, MD through his Elite Aesthetic MD practice (the independent medical practice located inside Wellness Elite Fitness).

 Is HSA or FSA reimbursement available?